We Love the Greeley Community!

 Parks, Culture, and More

 We are a city with more than 40 parks and open spaces, filled with public art and treasures to discover.
 A section of Greeley is a state-designated Creative District, where the arts thrive and people find great places to play.
+Our Community Calendar shows the variety of entertainment and activities going on right here.

 Those of us who call Greeley “home” think we’re some of the luckiest folks around.
 We encourage you to discover why!